wp-plugins/mail-subscribe-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows users to enter their name and email address on a simple unstyled form to subscribe to a simple mailing list which is available to view and modify in the wordpress admin area.
+Allows users to enter their name and email address to subscribe to a simple mailing list which is available to modify in the wordpress admin area.

 == Description ==

-This plugin allows users to enter their name and email address on a simple unstyled form to subscribe to a simple mailing list which is available to view and modify in the wordpress admin area.
+This plugin allows users to enter their name and email address on an unstyled form which subscribes then to a simple mailing list which is available to view and modify in the wordpress admin area.

 The subscribe form can be displayed on any wordpress page using the shortcode [smlsubform] or from your wordpress theme by calling the php function &lt;?php echo smlsubform(); ?&gt;.